Rail disruption - 30 September & 1, 4, 6 October 2023

 At the airport, Occasion,

-Muslims all over the world will be celebrating Eid el-Fitr with friends and family as they mark the end of Ramadan, as the month of fasting from dawn till dusk draws to an end.
+Muslims all over the world will be celebrating Eid al-Fitr with friends and family as they mark the end of Ramadan, as the month of fasting from dawn till dusk draws to an end.
 Muslims use the month of Ramadan to abstain from food during sunlight, as well as spiritual reflection and delve deeper into prayer.

-Eid el-Fitr is a chance to gather with loved ones and celebrate with lots of delicious food.
+Eid al-Fitr is a chance to gather with loved ones and celebrate with lots of delicious food.
 Several countries around the world celebrate differently with various traditions, here are how some mark the occasion around the globe.

 ""